clojure-lsp/clojure-lsp/README.md

 It is possible to pass some options to clojure-lsp through clients' `InitializationOptions`.
 Options are a map with keys:

-`source-paths` value is a vector of project-local directories to look for clj/cljc/cljs files.
+`source-paths` value is a set of project-local directories to look for clj/cljc/cljs files.
 Default is `#{"src", "test"}`.

 `ignore-classpath-directories` if true, will not consider clojure files within the directories specified by your classpath.
 This is needed, for instance, if your build puts artifacts into `resources` or `target` that you want lsp to ignore.